avielzecharia/riddles/index.md

 - There is 1 poisoned bottle, and 24 hours - find the poisoned bottle!
 - There is 1 poisoned bottle, and 48 hours - find the poisoned bottle!
 - There are 2 poisoned bottles, and 24 hours - find the poisoned bottles!

+# CS 1.6 🔫
+101 professional gamers are playing together on the awp_india map.
+Each pair of players able to shoot each other, and are at a different distance from any other pair of players.
+At the same time, every player shoots the nearest player to him.

+- Will everyone die?